Veradux21/InsultingCalculator/README.md

 x        divide
 x    Create a new function operate that takes an operator and 2 numbers and then calls one of the above functions on the numbers. x    Create a basic HTML calculator with buttons for each digit, each of the above functions and an “Equals” key.
-        Do not worry about wiring up the JS just yet.
-        There should also be a display for the calculator, go ahead and fill it with some dummy numbers so you can get it looking right.
-        Add a “clear” button.
+    x   Do not worry about wiring up the JS just yet. x    There should also be a display for the calculator, go ahead and fill it with some dummy numbers so you can get it looking right. x    Add a “clear” button.
     Create the functions that populate the display when you click the number buttons… you should be storing the ‘display value’ in a variable somewhere for use in the next step.
     Make the calculator work!
 You’ll need to store the first number that is input into the calculator when a user presses an operator, and also save which operation has been chosen and then operate() on them when the user presses the “=” key.
         You should already have the code that can populate the display, so once operate() has been called, update the display with the ‘solution’ to the operation.